solracnauj92/pixelstation-api/README.md

-Welcome to Pixelstation API, a backend service for [Pixelstation](https://pixelstationproject5-api-1a9dadf46f0b.herokuapp.com), providing essential functionality for managing users, profiles, and more.
+Welcome to Pixelstation API, a backend service for [Pixelstation](https://pixelstationproject5-api-1a9dadf46f0b.herokuapp.com).

 ## Aim of the Website

-Pixel Station aims to create a dynamic and inclusive community that celebrates the timeless charm of retro gaming.
-Join us on this nostalgic journey!
+Pixiel Station is a vibrant community platform designed for gamers, particularly those passionate about retro games, as well as those curious to explore this unique genre or stay informed about the latest releases.
+The site offers a rich set of features, including interactive posts, community-driven forums, debate hubs, a monthly themed forum, and a game library, making it a go-to spot for gaming enthusiasts.

 ## Key Findings from User Research